Ellen and Dixon Long Professor in World Affairs

 Mather House 320

-INTERNATIONAL RELATIONS: U.S. foreign economic policy; International Organizations; United Nations; U.S. Congress and International Organizations; Africa.
+INTERNATIONAL RELATIONS: US Foreign Policy; International Organizations; United Nations; U.S. Congress and International Organizations; Interdisciplinary Arctic issues.

-POLITICAL ECONOMY OF FINANCE: International Monetary Fund; World Bank; Basel and G20 processes; Politics of stock markets; Congress and banking policy.
+INTERNATIONAL POLITICAL ECONOMY: Politics of International Finance; International Monetary Fund; World Bank; Politics of stock markets; Congress and banking policy.

-Dr. Lavelle’s research questions the rise and decline of multilateralism in world affairs.
-She is currently working on projects in two specific areas related to the global governance of finance.
-The first explores how the United States conducts its foreign policy in this area.
-The second considers how international organizations work with each other to effect outcomes with respect to money and banks.
-Her most recent book was on the topic of American governing institutions that formulate financial policy titled Money and Banks in the American Political System, released by Cambridge University Press.
-She derived the analytical framework for this and her other recent book on Congress and the IMF and World Bank from her experience working as a Congressional fellow on the staff of the House Committee on Financial Services for Chairman Barney Frank.
+Her other book on American governing institutions that formulate financial policy titled Money and Banks in the American Political System, was released by Cambridge University Press in 2013.
+She derived the analytical framework for this and her book on Congress and the IMF and World Bank from her experience working as a Congressional fellow on the staff of the House Committee on Financial Services for Chairman Barney Frank.
 Since that time, she has used extensive archival evidence and interviews to provide additional evidence for the policy process in the domestic and international arenas.

-Dr. Lavelle has held fellowships and grants from the Woodrow Wilson International Center for Scholars, American Political Science Association, Hagley Museum and Library, and West Africa Research Association.
+Dr. Lavelle has held fellowships and grants from the Woodrow Wilson International Center for Scholars, American Political Science Association, Danish Maritime Fund, National Science Foundation, Hagley Museum and Library, and West Africa Research Association.
 In the spring semester of 2010, she was the Fulbright Visiting Chair in Global Affairs at the Munk Centre, University of Toronto.
-She is a permanent member of the Council on Foreign Relations, and she serves on the editorial board of PS: Political Science and Politics.
+She is a permanent member of the New York Council on Foreign Relations.

 Activities in International Studies